 - Technical interviews for software development roles often centre around "Data Structures and Algorithms".
-You can find beginner's courses online that will help you prepare for these, and you can practice interview-style questions using resources such as LeetCode. - Rather than getting too attached to one programming language, focus on getting to grips with the fundamentals of Software Development.
-When learning to code, trying to master everything is an uphill battle.
-You have to accept there's far too much - in many cases you simply learn what you need to know when you need to use it. - Putting yourself forward for roles outside your comfort zone can be scary, but I found interviewers were often impressed that I attempted problems using the relatively little programming experience I had at the time.
+You can find beginner's courses online that will help you prepare for these, and you can practice interview-style questions using resources such as LeetCode. - Rather than getting too attached to one programming language, focus on getting to grips with the fundamentals of Software Development. - Putting yourself forward for roles outside your comfort zone can be scary, but I found interviewers were often impressed that I attempted problems using the relatively little programming experience I had at the time.
 The more interviews I did the better I got.
 Even if you don't fulfil 100% of the job requirements, apply anyway! - Companies assess potential the ability to learn new skills quickly is more important than knowing a programming language inside-out.
-Technology evolves rapidly, so being able to adapt and learn throughout your career is key. - A challenging degree can help you build the confidence to 'have a go' to try and solve problems without fearing a wrong or imperfect solution.
+Technology evolves rapidly, so being able to adapt and learn throughout your career is key. - A challenging degree can help you build the confidence to 'have a go' - to try and solve problems without fearing a wrong or imperfect solution.
 When approaching a new skill or experience at work, I often ask myself "How hard can it be?".
 Yes, sometimes the answer is "very hard indeed", but I remind myself that you can learn hard things.
 In fact, you've spent an entire degree doing exactly that.